 People with ADHD tend to be quite generous.
 But research shows that ADHDers earn 17% less income on average.2 As a result, we’re especially ill-equipped to afford to treat our loved ones as often as we’d like.

-Penalty fees and opt-out subscriptions
+6. Penalty fees and forgetting to cancel subscriptions

 If you have ADHD, you’re almost three times more likely to miss bill payments and equally at risk of struggling with debt.